mrdavidlaing/reverse_proxy_as_CMS/IIS7/www.myblog.com/README.md

 ...

 ```
+1. Restart IIS after these changes - from an Administrator command prompt run `iisreset`
 1. Create a new IIS 7.5 site pointing to the `c:\inetpub\reverse_proxy_as_CMS\IIS7\www.myblog.com` folder, with host header set to `www.myblog.com`.
 Leave everything else at the defaults.
 1. Select the server node on the left, open the Application Request Routing feature, Proxy and check "Enable proxy"
 1. Open a (local) browser, and browse to `http://labs.cityindex.com/ciapi-client-libraries/`.